Kssonety/Passthrough/README.md

 Step 3: Python Wallpaper Library Setup.
         Python wallpaper won't work on it's own due to missing files, but let us fix that!

 Install the latest release of this repository: https://github.com/sindresorhus/windows-wallpaper/releases

+Extract the zip file.

+For this you need your python LIBRARY installation path, to find it open Command Prompt and type:

+        where python

+It should output a few directories, make sure to use the (\Python\Python311\python.exe) one.